muratk3n/thirdwave/en/tweets/2019/week46.md

 ---

-Japan is building the world's largest #hydrogen plant in #Fukushima as part of efforts to create a hydrogen-fueled society
+"Japan is building the world's largest #hydrogen plant in #Fukushima as part of efforts to create a hydrogen-fueled society"

 [Link](https://mobile.twitter.com/JapanGov/status/1192444078299832320)